What are chills?

 The term "chills" refers to a feeling of being cold without an apparent cause.
 You get this feeling when your muscles repeatedly expand and contract.
 Chills can occur with a fever and cause shivering or shaking.

 Your body chills can be constant.
 Each episode can last for as long as an hour.
+Your chills can also occur periodically and last for several minutes.

-Your chills occur after exposure to a cold environment.
-They can also occur as a
+Some chills occur after exposure to a cold environment.
+They can also occur as a response to a bacterial or viral infection that causes a fever.
+Chills are commonly associated with the following conditions:

 - bacterial or viral gastroenteritis

 - strep throat

 - urinary tract infections